-Since this has been a series on the holy habits of Jesus' disciples, you may be a bit surprised that these three heroes all come from the Old Testament, as do all the examples in Hebrews 11 - and the list is long.
-As we strive to be faithful disciples of Jesus, we stand in the long line of God's people that stretches back nearly four millennia.
-Rahab served; we serve.
+Grasping the timeline of God's work in this world reminds us that, as we strive to be faithful disciples of Jesus, we stand in the long line of God's people that stretches back nearly four millennia.
+Deborah served; we serve.
 David prayed, we pray.
-Abraham worshiped; we worship.
+Sarah worshiped; we worship.
 All those who have strived to walk in God's way have been disciples.
-All who have placed their faith in the one true God, have placed their faith in Christ.
+All who have placed their faith in the one true God have placed their faith in Christ.
 As the writer of Hebrews puts it, "This is what the ancients were commended for" (11:2, TNIV).
-We begin with Rahab, whose act of faithful courage became the stuff of legend.
+So we turn now to the remarkable story of Rahab, a Canaanite woman, whose act of faithful courage became the stuff of legend.